oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Historical resolution {#historical-resolution}

-By default, the status mechanism defined in this specification only conveys information about the state of Reference Tokens at the time the Status List Token was issued.
+By default, the status mechanism defined in this specification only conveys information about the state of Referenced Tokens at the time the Status List Token was issued.
 The validity period for this information, as defined by the issuer, is explicitly stated by the `iat` (issued at) and `exp` (expiration time) claims for JWT and their corresponding ones for the CWT representation.
 If support for historical status information is desired, this can be achieved by extending with a timestamp the request for the Status List Token as defined in [](#status-list-request).
 This feature has additional privacy implications as described in [](#privacy-historical).

 To obtain the Status List Token, the Relying Party MUST send an HTTP GET request to the URI provided in the Referenced Token with the additional query parameter `time` and its value being a unix timestamp.
 The response for a valid request SHOULD contain a Status List Token that was valid for that specified time or an error.